Search

 September 5, 2024

-Is it simply an accident that the “taste” we have in clothes or art or people or ideas has the same name as the “taste” we sense with our tongues?
-Is it by a stroke of genius that so many languages use the same word to reference our flavor as per our personal preferences?
+Is it simply an accident that the “taste” we have in clothes, art, people, or ideas has the same name as the “taste” we sense with our tongues?
+Is it by a stroke of genius that so many languages use the same word to reference flavor and our preferences?
 Maybe not.
-Our taste in food as per our taste in other aspects of our lives comes from the same one capacity we have as humans.
-Life as we know it—where, with whom and how we enjoy our life—all is shaped by taste.
+Life as we know it—where, with whom, and how we live—is all shaped by TASTE.

 Food, love, security.
-These are our core instinctual survival needs.
-They are so intricately intertwined that it would be impossible to consider one without the others.
-Yet how we crave or hunger for and feel satiated from these needs is what distinguishes us from all other animals.
+These are our primal survival needs.
+They’re so intricately intertwined that it would be impossible to consider one without the other two.
+Yet how we crave them, hunger for them, and feel satiated by them is what distinguishes us from all other animals.

-We as humans do things because it’s the right thing to do, right?
+As humans, we at least try to do the right thing, right?
 Well not when it comes to our cravings.
 Not with our need to feel satisfied.
-For these matters, we’re impulsive, we cheat, we give excuses, and we continue to crave, insatiably.
+Here, we’re impulsive, we cheat, we make excuses, and we go on craving, insatiably.

-Regarding our cravings for food, we typically eat for texture, appearance, color, and mood.
-We don’t eat raw slabs of meat or fish or freshly cut grass, as animals do.
-No, we need to plan and prepare and present our food.
+Food, of course, is the easiest, most obvious example of craving.
+So let’s start with what we have on the plate.
+When it comes to food, we eat for texture, appearance, color, and mood.
+We don’t eat raw slabs of meat or fish or freshly cut grass as animals do.
+No, we plan and prepare and present our food.
 Properly.
-And when it’s not properly prepared, no matter how hungry we are or how much we still eat of it regardless, we often won’t feel satiated.
+And when it’s not properly prepared, no matter how hungry we are–or how much we eat of it regardless–we’re left unsatiated.
 That’s because we are creatures that crave.
-Our cravings are an actual and continued need for something.
+And our cravings are an actual and continued NEED for something.

 But what?